sttk/fav-arith.number/README.md

 For the `ArithNumber` object, it is more important that this object is accurate or not than infinity or NaN.
 Therefore this prototype provides the methods: `.isAccurate`.

-This prototype also provides methods: `.toApproximateString`.
+This prototype also provide a method: `.toApproximateString`.
-Since the conversion to a `string` data is not always accurate, this method can take *decimalPlace* and a *rounding* function as parameters.
+Since the conversion to a `string` is not always accurate, this method can take *decimalPlaces* and a *rounding* function as parameters.

 **Methods:**